karttur/soil-spectro/_posts/2023/2023-09-10-spectrosupport-OSSL-run.markdown

 #### Import data

 Importing (or arranging) data requires that you create a subfolder (default name _arranged-data_) under the root-folder (_LUCAS_ in this example).
 Directly under folder _arranged-data_ you need to create a project text file that contains links to json import command files that, in turn, contains the parameter defining the import.
-The default name of the import project file is _extract_rawdata.txt_.
+The default name of the import project file is <span class='file'>extract_rawdata.json</span>.
 Under the folder _arranged-data_ you must also have the subfolder that contains all the json import command files.
-The default name of this subfolder is _json-import_.
-The actual json import command files (to be saved under _json-import_) should have names that reflect the arrangement of the import command and do not have any default names.
+The default name of this subfolder is <span class='file'>json-import</span>.
+The actual json import command files (to be saved under <span class='file'>json-import</span>) should have names that reflect the arrangement of the import command and do not have any default names.
 The structure of the json import files are explained in the post [Import OSSL data](../../libspectrodata/spectrodata-OSSL4ML02-arrange):

 ```
 |____LUCAS